 Manmohan Singh meets Congress CMs, discuses issues to be taken up at Niti Aayog

-New Delhi, June 15: Former Prime Minister Dr Manmohan Singh held a meeting with Congress ruled state Chief Ministers at party office on Saturday.
+New Delhi, June 15: Former prime minister Dr Manmohan Singh held a meeting with Congress ruled state Chief Ministers at party office on Saturday.

-The meeting was held at the party office which was attended by Chief Ministers of Madhya Pradesh (Kamal Nath, Rajasthan (Ashok Gehlot), Puducherry (V. Narayansamy) and Karanataka (H.D.
-Kumaraswamy).
+The meeting was held at the party office which was attended by chief ministers of Madhya Pradesh (Kamal Nath, Rajasthan (Ashok Gehlot), Puducherry (V Narayansamy) and Karanataka (H D Kumaraswamy).

 However, Punjab CM Captain Amarinder Singh did not attend the meeting as he is unwell.